Corporate governance

 Risk management system

 Suzuki has established the Corporate Governance Committee under the Board of Directors.
-The Committee has been established to examine matters to ensure compliance and risk management, as well as to promote the implementation of measures to address cross-organizational issues in cooperation with related departments.
+The Committee has been established to examine matters to ensure compliance and risk management, as well as to promote the implementation of measures to address cross- organizational issues in cooperation with related departments.

-The Company ensures issues occurring or recognized in any department are deliberated on promptly by the Corporate Governance Committee or another committee, depending on their urgency and severity.
-The Company checks concerns of the impact and measures from each division every week at the Executive Committee to quickly grasp the impact on the business and make necessary management decisions on issues related to product quality, homologations, final vehicle inspections, as well as newer issues such as climate change and decarbonization, and issues of shortages of semiconductors and other parts or raw materials.
+The Company ensures that issues occurring or recognized in any department are deliberated on promptly by the Corporate Governance Committee or another committee, depending on their urgency and severity.
+The Company checks concerns regarding the impact and measures from each division every week at the Executive Committee to quickly grasp the impact on the business and make necessary management decisions on issues related to product quality, homologations, and final vehicle inspections, as well as newer issues such as climate change and decarbonization, and issues of shortages of semiconductors and other parts or raw materials.
 Particularly important issues are discussed and reported by the Board of Directors.

 Response to quality issues